-Telling The Time Bingo
+Time Bingo Game

 How to Play – Begin by giving each kid a bingo mat and ten counters.
-The “bingo caller” calls out a time and if a player has that clock on their mat, they need to place a counter on it.
+Then explain that “bingo caller” calls out a time and if a player has that clock on their mat, they need to place a counter on it.
 The first player to cover all of their clocks needs to call out “bingo” and is declared the winner.
-Encourage children to look at the bingo caller card if they forget what a specific time looks like.
+Encourage the kids to look at the bingo caller card if they forget what a specific time looks like.

-Telling The Time Worksheets
+Telling Time Worksheets